How sustainable are proposed development actions?

 - Explain how GIS can be used in EA

 - Apply spatial decision support tools to define, analyze and assess alternatives

 - Evaluate the use of GIS and spatial decision support tools in EA

 Each topic will have its own specific objectives and activities.
 A detailed description of each topic and related exercises is given in each topic section.

 Academic level and background

 Applicants for an online course should have a Bachelor degree or equivalent from a recognised university in a discipline related to the course, preferably combined with working experience in a relevant field.

 The faculty accepts transcripts, degrees and diplomas in the following languages: Dutch, English, German, French and Spanish.
 It is at the discretion of the faculty to require additional English translations of all documents in other languages as well.

-Applicants for the online education programme must have elementary computer experience, regular access to internet and e-mail.
-For some courses additional computer skills are required (see description of specific course).
+To follow online education you must have basic computer experience, regular access to internet, and e-mail.
+For some courses, additional computer skills are required (see description of specific course).